Introduction to the Best Practices Training Manual for nuisance wildlife control operators

 For more great training resources you may go to http://WildlifeControlTraining.com.
 For general information check out the Internet Center for Wildlife Damage Management or Cornell University’s WildlifeControl.info

-This manual was written in a format that works for many people.
+This content was written in a way that works for many people.
 If it doesn’t match your learning style, ignore it and follow your own methods.
 How you learn the material doesn’t matter much; what counts is how well you master the subject.

 Each chapter follows this format